 Helen McKee (Foundation Governor)

 Helen has a long-standing interest in education, having taught at university level since the 1990s; she also ran a Sunday school for several years.
-Her two children are both of school age: one (now at secondary school) spent the full four years at St Jude’s and the other is now in Year 5.
+Her two children are both at secondary school but spent the full four years at St Jude’s.
 At St Jude’s, Helen is also in the Admissions Committee and is SEND governor.